varvara-savchenko/road-to-philosophy/README.md

-95% of the roads lead to Philosophy.
+Clicking on the first link in the main text of an English Wikipedia article, and then repeating the process for subsequent articles, leads to the Philosophy article in 95% of cases.
 Here's the proof 🙂

 ### Test structure:
 - open random Wikipedia article